home-assistant/home-assistant.io/source/_integrations/metoffice.markdown

 - wind gust
 - wind speed

-Only probability of precipitation, temperature, weather and wind speed are enabled by default.
+Only probability of precipitation, temperature, UV index, weather and wind speed are enabled by default.

 Details about the API are available in the [DataPoint API documentation](https://www.metoffice.gov.uk/services/data/datapoint/api-reference).
 The [DataPoint](https://github.com/EJEP/datapoint-python) library is used to retrieve data.